The Dark Saga of Katie Bouman

 But within hours, another strain of interpretation started metastasizing.
 Memes and videos across Reddit, Twitter, YouTube, and other platforms called Bouman a fraud and “debunked” her contributions to the discovery.

-In the midst of all that, something strange started happening: Dozens of accounts appeared on Instagram and Twitter bearing Bouman’s name and picture.
+In the midst of all that, something strange started happening: Dozens of accounts (some now deleted) appeared on Instagram and Twitter bearing Bouman’s name and picture.
 None of them, her colleagues said, was real.

 And Bouman didn’t ask for any of it.